Definitions & Sample Criteria for ESP Rank Promotion

-Sustained activity may be publicly manifested and subject to peer review or other reflective feedback recognized in the profession, field or domain.
+Sustained activity may be publically manifested and subject to peer review or other reflective feedback recognized in the profession, field or domain.
 Sustained activity may also be pursued through unpublished -- but documented -- work.
 Some examples would be research or project interests that demonstrate: abiding interests, professionally-related values, plan of development.
 In all cases, whether the sustained activities are failed or successful; singular or collaborative; moving toward one conceived goal or multidirectional (e.g., teaching/learning), or if they are reiterations of activity dedicated to ever-refining, strengthening, bolstering or sharpening professional skillsets or path objectives, they must clearly be carried forward over time.

 It is possible to demonstrate work-related interest, applied values and activities that are kept up or kept going -- that is, maintained -- on a regular or recurring basis.
 How much vital interest and dynamic engagement constitute sustained engagement is difficult to assess in general terms, since different Faculty have their own views of what that work means and because a large number of contextual characteristics may influence its longevity or usefulness.
 It will be up to the Faculty candidate for rank promotion to demonstrate the sustained activity through articulated context and documentation.

 One-time events and projects are generally not considered sustained, although they may be evidence of engaged activity on the part of the Faculty member.
 Such one-time events may, however, be taken together to demonstrate a greater unifying and sustained interest.